 Salary day is almost equivalent to the holidays in the Philippines.
 We tend to get too excited on these days that we spend and splurge on almost anything that comes our way — new clothes, eating at a fancy restaurant, getting the most expensive and tallest coffee at Starbucks, and more.
 Making it more difficult are the mall sales that always happen when you receive your paycheck, luring you to buy items off your budget.

 Solution: To avoid wasting all your salary in a day, it’s best to strategize on how you plan to use them properly.
 Spare a percentage for your basic needs, some for your bills and rent, and consider opening a separate savings account, so you won’t be tempted to use your cash.
 Consider rewarding yourself monthly by buying something within your budget.

 Since we are highly family-oriented and live in the “hiya” mentality, we often neglect ourselves when we get a big sum of money.
 Often, Filipinos consider treating their family out or giving them gifts, under the impression that family comes first.
 Most parents also live in the idea that if they work hard for their children today, they’ll give it back to them when they get old — living them with an empty pocket and only a little pension to live by when they retire.

 Solution: Although we don’t discourage those who work hard for their family, we just want to help you realize that you also need to save for yourself.
-Invest on more personal items such as a [health insurance to help you pay your hospital bills, and not burden your family of any expenses.
+Invest on more personal items such as a health insurance to help you pay your hospital bills, and not burden your family with any expenses.
 It can also be extended to them, which they’ll highly appreciate in the long run.

 Remember that your paycheck can only cover enough of your monthly expenses.
 Thus, consider taking out unnecessary expenses on your list, and save some of your salary for future use.
 The best way to save is by getting health insurance.
 If you aren’t covered yet, compare some of your preferred insurance firms to see what coverage they have for you on their list of plans.